kabbi/adamantium-test-task/README.md

 npm install
-npm start (This will start a server on port 8080 with hot reload) npm run build:development (This will build your project in the build directory, you can run python -m SimpleHTTPServer to see the result) npm run build:development (This will minify your project in the build directory, you can run python -m SimpleHTTPServer to see the result)
+npm start (This will start a server on port 8080 with hot reload) npm run build:development (This will build your project in the build directory, you can run python -m SimpleHTTPServer to see the result) npm run build:production (This will minify your project in the build directory, you can run python -m SimpleHTTPServer to see the result)
 ```